panda3d/panda3d-docs/programming/render-attributes/tinting-and-recoloring.rst

 Tinting the Model
 -----------------

-Sometimes, you don't want to replace the existing color, sometimes, you want to tint the existing colors.
+Sometimes, you don't want to replace the existing color; sometimes, you want to tint the existing colors.
 For this, you need setColorScale:

 .. code-block:: python